jitt-team/fluent-calculations-primitives/.github/README.md

 Fluent Calculations is a set of libraries for building traceable calculations and logic.

+## Project state & disclaimer

+Currently this is an experimental project, authors are exploring it's technical viability and the value proposition.

+## What's being solved?

+Working on line of business applications projects authors have observed a typical difficuty in communicating the details of implementations of more complex business logic.
+Validating the correctness of financial calculations like taxes involves a lot of effort on analyst or tester side.
+Pinpointing problems from only final results is mostly impossible, thus requiring manual debugging.
+TDD falls short of communicating more complex test cases to business people and it's.
+Splitting up some algorithms is not always a good option due to loss of original conciseness.
+Troubleshooting calculations happening in a production environment is impossinle without deploying some manual logging that makes code noisy and less readable.

 ## Features

-- Number and Boolean datatypes are supported
+- Number and Boolean datatypes are supported,
-- Seamlessly use C# math and logic operators
+- Seamlessly use C# math and logic operators,
-- Build isolated calculation components
+- Build isolated calculation components,
-- Close to no boilerplate code
+- Close to no boilerplate code,
-- Generate DOT graph output of your calculations
+- Generate DOT graph output of your calculations.

 ## Get Started